GafaMX/GFtheme/README.md

 ## Usage

 The main goal of GFtheme is to render individual components into HTML tag containers, using shortcodes data attributes for containers declared inside your body tag.

-The shortcode attribute name will always be data-gf-theme.
+For example: You can set rendering shortcodes in containers using data-gf-theme attribute.

 #### GafaFitSDK library
 GFtheme uses the GafaFitSDK API library, so you must need to include it in your main HTML file code just before close